running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 **Offensive (ranged) skill**
 Offensive skills add an offensive attribute to the players weapon.
 It is activated by pressing "1" while hovering over an enemy with the mouse.
 There are five different random attributes that can be found on dropped weapons, based on the different elemental attacks: Magic, Flame, Cold, Lightning and Poison.

+**Increased attack speed**
+Increases the players attack speed a certain % and makes the player do damage faster.

+**Lower elemental resistance**
+This attribute lowers resistance to elemental damage by a certain %.
+For example, an enemy that is 50% resistant to Flame damage would only be 40% resistant if the player has an item with 10% equipped.
+An enemy that is immune to Flame damage would in the same case only be 90% resistant.
+This only affects the attacks of the player with "Lower elemental resistance" equipped.
+The attribute exists for all individual elements as well as in "Lower all resistance" form.

 ## Discussion

 **Attack vs Elemental vs Min/Max**